KTS Weszło

-KTS Weszło Warsaw is a Polish football club based in Warsaw, Masovian Voivodeship.
+KTS Weszło, informally, due to the city of its headquarters, also called KTS Weszło Warszawa, is a Polish football club based in Warsaw, Masovian Voivodeship.
 It was founded by media and sports group Weszło and is run as a fan-owned initiative.

-They compete in the regional league, having won promotion from the A-class in 2020–21.
+In the 2024–25 season, they compete in IV liga Masovia, having earned promotion from V liga in May 2023.

 Financing and ownership

 The club is owned by 11000 amateur investors, who bought shares in 2018, raising 20 million zł initially.
 It was the first such initiative in Poland.

 In 2021 the club was crowdfunded under the initiative led by Krzysztof Stanowski.
 3963 investors were found raising 4.5 million zł in 90 minutes for 25000 shares accounting for 20% of the total.